Edmond post office shooting

 1986 mass shooting in Oklahoma, U.S.

 The Edmond post office shooting was a mass shooting that occurred in Edmond, Oklahoma, on August 20, 1986.
 In less than fifteen minutes, 44-year-old postal worker Patrick Sherrill pursued and shot several coworkers, killing 14 and injuring another 6, before committing suicide.
-It is currently the deadliest workplace shooting in U.S. history, as well as the deadliest shooting by a lone gunman in the state of Oklahoma.
+It is currently the deadliest workplace shooting in U.S. history by a lone gunman, as well as the deadliest mass shooting by a lone gunman in the state of Oklahoma.

 The attack, among other similar incidents of violence perpetrated by postal workers, inspired the American phrase "going postal".

 Background

 Sherrill was a relief carrier, meaning he was often required to work alternate routes on different days, a position dictated by his rank on the seniority list.
 His lack of a permanently assigned route meant that he lacked the same job stability as other USPS workers.
 Opinions vary concerning his job performance.
 Some reports portray him as an erratic, irritable worker; others claim he performed well and was being badgered by management.
 On the afternoon of August 19, 1986, supervisors Esser and Bland reprimanded Sherrill for his behavior.
 Sherrill had threatened revenge twice out of anger at being disciplined.